jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/UnifiedFit.rst

 Until Irena release 2.55 this value was called “Surface/Volume” ratio as Greg Beaucage had in his original code.
 One of the users has investigated and got in touch with Dale Schaefer and result is, that this value has been renamed.
-It si now called “pi \* B /Q” and in help it is also termed :math:`S/(V * \phi * (1- \phi )))`  Here is what it should be in formulas (note: Q\ :sub:`v` is invariant) :
+It is now called “pi \* B /Q” and in help it is also termed :math:`S/(V * \phi * (1- \phi )))`  Here is what it should be in formulas (note: Q\ :sub:`v` is invariant) :